obsidianmd/obsidian-help/en/Plugins/Backlinks.md

 Backlinks can be useful to find notes that reference the note you're writing.
 Just imagine if you could list the backlinks for any website on the internet.

-## The backlinks pane
+## Show backlinks

-You can see all the backlinks for the active note from the _backlinks pane_.
-The backlinks pane has two collapsible sections: **Linked mentions** and **Unlinked mentions**.
+The Backlinks plugin displays the backlinks for the active tabs.
+There are two collapsible sections: **Linked mentions** and **Unlinked mentions**.

 - **Linked mentions** are backlinks to the notes that contain an internal link to the active note.
 - **Unlinked mentions** are backlinks to any unlinked occurrence of the name of the active note.

-The backlinks pane have the following options:
+It provides the following options:

 - **Collapse results** toggles whether to expand each note to display the mentions in it.
 - **Show more context** toggles whether to truncate or display the full paragraph that contains the mention.